Error-331/code_tests/docs/bible/links.md

 Common Sense - March 22 (spirit of the law - common sense, Jesus used common sense);

 Rise Up in the Midst - March 23 (do not wait for ungodly - reach them with the gospel);

+Blessed Poor - March 24 (do not be righteous in your own eyes, apply the Ten Commandments to the conscience of the lost, moral law);